bdelacretaz/sling-gelf-appender/README.md

-# sling-gelf-appender
+# sling-logback-gelf
-GELF Logback appender for Sling, https://github.com/Moocar/ repackaging with Sling-friendly Fragment-Host
+GELF Logback appender for Sling, repackages the related https://github.com/Moocar bundles with a Sling-friendly Fragment-Host.